erikandersson96/portfolio-project-five/README.md

 ### For Store Managers Only!

-If you are logged in as a store manager (admin) on AndWatch's you can then manage all products, blog posts by edit or deleting them, comments can only be deleted.
+If you are logged in as a store manager (admin) on AndWatch's you can then manage all products, blog posts by edit or deleting them, comments can be deleted.
 You can add new products or blog posts by clicking on `Product Managment/Blog Managment` on the profile.
-As an adim you can edit/delete products and blog posts, commnets you can only delete.
+As an admin you can edit/delete products and blog posts, commnets you can only delete.

 **Important!
 Be aware of:** if you press delete on a product, blog post or comment they will be deleted and this action cannot be undone!